vkorotkine/DPGSolver/SETUP.md

 The configure/user_configure.mk file must be created before the code can be run.
 See the instructions in default.mk.

-Before running the code, be sure to execute:
+Before running the code, be sure to:
 ```sh
 $ make directories
 $ make meshes